learnable-content/React-the-ES6-Way/readme.md

 happens.
 But how do we communicate with it?
 React provides a way to do this called [`refs`](https://facebook.github.io/react/docs/more-about-refs.html).
-We can add a "reference" to a component, and then access its internal methods inform the parent component.
+We can add a "reference" to a component, and then access its internal methods from the parent component.
 Let's add a `ref` to the `ReadingTime` component:
 ```es6
 <ReadingTime ref='readingTime' className='col-lg-2 well' />
 ```